deathworlders/online/content/books/deathworlders/chapter-47-fallout.md

 “...I’ve offended you.”

-“Yes,” he sighed, “But with you I can at least tell it ain’t malicious.”
+“Yes,” he sighed, “but with you I can at least tell it ain’t malicious.”

 “Thank you.”
 Nofl glanced at the stasis pod with Doctor Wheeler in it.
 “If it counts for anything, I promise you that Corti in general don’t stoop to malice.
 My people have our flaws---thoughtlessness, arrogance, and a lack of empathy that makes it hard to fathom how our society operates sometimes---but malice isn’t really in our nature.”

 There was a *bing* sound, and a little icon above his seat told Nofl to put his seatbelt back on if he wasn’t already wearing it.
-Seconds later, they first ghost of turbulence and fire sent a queasy jolt through his stomach as the inertial compensation system fought back against upper-atmosphere turbulence.
+Seconds later, the first ghost of turbulence and fire sent a queasy jolt through his stomach as the inertial compensation system fought back against upper-atmosphere turbulence.

 “So what was *my* defect?”
 Kevin asked.